codelassey/cybersecurity-labs/README.md

 > **Labs are being uploaded gradually!**

 ## How to Use
 Navigate through the folders.
-The folder names represent the module.
+The folder names represent the module for the Cisco Labs but for the other platforms like Blue Team Labs Online and LetsDefend, those folders contains the labs I take from those platforms respectively.